What is Michaelmas?

 How can you bring this Festival to your homeschooling family?

 Your family can read stories about St. Michael, there are lots to chose from out there.
 In this first version which is typically told in Waldorf schools, the dragon is slain and this second version, instead the dragon is tamed by St. Michael and becomes a friend to all.
 You can decide which version is best for your family.
 Here's a completely different Michaelmas story about stars and courage instead of dragons.
+This one is about a little mouse named Arnold who must call upon his own courage and bravery.
 The key element of these stories and the Michaelmas festival as a whole, is that it celebrates inner strength and courage.

 Here is an Autumn verse: